Writers Seeking Readers

 This volume offers a wide-ranging examination of how texts were published in the age of the manuscript from Late Antiquity to the Renaissance, revealing the social, institutional, and material practices through which authors sought readership and shaped literary transmission.

-Prof. Samu Niskanen (University of Helsinki) publishes on medieval Latin authorship, particularly its intellectual and social aspects.
+Samu Niskanen publishes on medieval Latin authorship, particularly its intellectual and social aspects.

-Dr Valentina Rovere (Palacký University Olomouc) studies Boccaccio’s Latin works and their dissemination, and, more generally, fourteenth-century geography within the Mediterranean region and beyond.
+Valentina Rovere studies Boccaccio’s Latin works and their dissemination, and, more generally, fourteenth-century geography within the Mediterranean region and beyond.

-Prof. Andrea Antonio Verardi (Pontifical Gregorian University, Rome) specializes in the early medieval history of Rome and the interconnections between history, law and written memory, as well as the socio-institutional functions of Carolingian authorship.
+Andrea Antonio Verardi specializes in the early medieval history of Rome and the interconnections between history, law and written memory, as well as the socio-institutional functions of Carolingian authorship.

 Texts are written to be read, and to ensure that a work will find as many readers as possible, action must be taken.
-In the age of the manuscript book, as now, it was a well understood that authors needed to publish.
+In the age of the manuscript book, as now, authors recognized the necessity of publishing their work.
 Even so, the question as to how this was done in the Middle Ages, and to what effect, has only recently evolved into a sustained scholarly debate.
-Embracing a period of some eleven hundred years, from Late Antiquity to the Renaissance, this volume brings light to that discussion in unprecedented scope.
-The corpus of evidence referred to comprises letters, hagiography, histories, commentaries, scholastic treatises, and humanistic discourses.
-The contexts under scrutiny include the connexions between publishing and royal and ecclesiastical courts, social and careerist aspects of publication, nascent vernacular authorship, and the relationship between manuscript and print, among many others.
+Spanning more than eleven centuries, from Late Antiquity to the Renaissance, this volume offers the most comprehensive contribution to that discussion to date.

 Samu Niskanen, Introduction